-Assess School Lighting
+Back to all Project Ideas / Assess School Lighting

 Schools spend about $8 billion a year on energy—more than on books and computers combined—but almost a third of that money is lost through wasted energy.
 Significant impact can be made in reducing the amount of energy used to light the school because a typical school spends a quarter of its electricity usage on lighting.
 Give your school a day-lit facelift.
 Conduct a lighting audit by identifying places in the school where more efficient lighting or natural daylight can be used in the room.

-Remember to track your impact in kWh saved this year or just on your day of action.
+Record the kWh saved this year or just on your day of action.
 Either work with your facilities staff to choose a baseline energy use and see how much lower you can go, or estimate your impact by adding up the amount that was likely saved through each of your actions.

 - Get an overview of how a school uses energy from the EPA, and make the case to a school administrator for how your lighting audit can help them reduce energy costs.